foxiae/odin_project/README.md

 # odin_project
-Projects from the The Odin Project
+##Projects from the The Odin Project
+theodinproject.com